College baseball pitcher in Texas tackles batter who hits home run, video shows: ‘That was out of nowhere’ - NewsBreak

 “Oh, oh my!
 Oh no!
 That was out of nowhere,” a commentator can be heard saying.

 Phillips then appears to jog towards home plate.
-It was not immediately clear if he was injured.Mike Tyson appears to punch fellow airline passenger in video
+It was not immediately clear if he was injured.Mike Tyson appears to punch airline passenger in wild video from plane

 The game was called off after the incident.
 Both teams were forced to forfeit, the Associated Press reported.